mehakahluwalia20/Fake-News-Detection/README.md

 Trained on publicly available datasets of fake and real news articles.

-Project Structure

-Fake-News-Detection/

-app.py                 # Streamlit app to input news and get prediction

-train_model.py         # Script to train and save the ML model and vectorizer

-model.joblib           # Trained model file (do not upload large CSVs)

-vectorizer.joblib      # TF-IDF vectorizer used for feature extraction

- requirements.txt       # Python dependencies

 Deployment
 This app is deployed on Streamlit Cloud and can be accessed via the public URL: https://fake-news-detection-em9zcbsx4gb97ivbjvh6be.streamlit.app/